 - A Node can contain zero or more "Consumers".
 Each Consumer is independently configured.
 There is no ordering between separate Consumers, or between individual Consumers and Producers, but they can be numbered for ease of reference. - Each Producer or Consumer can be configured with zero or one Events.
-A hardware port may have more than one Producer or Consumer (for example two: off and on). - Each Event has an Identifier which uniquely defines it. - To ensure future growth, there is no required "device", "channel" or other grouping within a node.
-Those may be present in some node types, and CDI must be able to represent them, but may not require any specific organization.
-In other words, organizing the configuration is left up to the Node developers.
-One OpenLCB product may be considered superior to another of equivalent hardware capabilities purely because its configuration is easier to understand and use for the end-user.
+A hardware port may have more than one Producer or Consumer (for example two: off and on). - Each Event has an Identifier which uniquely defines it. - One of the serious of